aks129/AIBnbHost/replit.md

 # Overview

-This is an AI-powered Airbnb host communication platform that automates guest messaging throughout the entire stay lifecycle.
+This is "Lana AI Airbnb Co-Host" - a comprehensive SaaS web application that showcases and sells AI automation for Airbnb client communication to guarantee 5-star reviews.
+The platform serves as both a demonstration tool and fully functional subscription service with 30-day trial and $29.99/month pricing (yearly with 10% discount).
 The application leverages Claude AI to generate personalized guest messages, manage templates, track analytics, and streamline host-guest communication to consistently achieve 5-star reviews.
-It features a modern dashboard for monitoring guest activities, automated workflow management, and comprehensive analytics tracking.

 # User Preferences